azurecz/azuretechacademy-hybridit-labs-day2/README.md

 2. Click create Windows VM from Azure Portal and Download template for automation (not create VM) and save it to deploy-vmwin.json and deploy-wmwin.params.json
     - Name: cpvmweb
     - Inbound port rules: None
-    - Virtual network: spoke2-net
+    - Virtual network: cp-spoke2-net
     - Public IP: yes
     - NIC network security group: None
-3. Clean up and customize deploy-vmwin.json and deploy-wmwin.params.json to have it only this parameters
+3. Clean up and customize deploy-vmwin.json and deploy-wmwin.params.json to have only this parameters
     - virtualMachineName
     - adminUsername
     - adminPassword